Last Updated on January 17, 2025 by Kittredge Cherry

 Aelred of Rievaulx is considered one of the most lovable saints, the patron saint of friendship and also, some say, a gay saint.
 He found divine love through friendships with other men.

-Aelred (1109-1167) was the abbot of the Cistercian abbey of Rievaulx in northeastern England.
+Aelred (1109-1167) was the abbot of the large, influential Cistercian abbey of Rievaulx in northeastern England.
 His treatise “On Spiritual Friendship” (De Spirituali Amicita) is still one of the best theological statements on the connection between human love and spiritual love.
 “God is friendship… He who abides in friendship abides in God, and God in him,” he wrote, paraphrasing 1 John 4:16.

 The English abbot’s own deep friendships with men are described in the classic book Christianity, Social Tolerance, and Homosexuality by Yale history professor John Boswell.
 “It was Saint Aelred of Rievaulx who gave love between those of the same gender its most profound and lasting expression in a Christian context….
 There can be little question that Aelred was gay and that his erotic attraction to men was a dominant force in his life,” Boswell wrote.
 During his lifetime he was a nationally important historian who wrote the biographies of two kings (Henry II and Edward the Confessor), but his writings on human relationships seem to resonate more widely today.
+His feast day is Jan.
+12 in Episcopal, Anglican and Catholic churches, and Feb.
+3 among the Cistercians.

 Aelred is the favorite LGBTQ saint of many Q Spirit readers.
 He is little known among Catholics, but his huge popularity with Anglicans and Episcopalians more than makes up for his lack of name recognition in Catholic circles.
 While many historical saints come from the Middle East or Mediterranean Europe, Aelred has special appeal for English speakers as a homegrown saint who lived his whole life in England (although he wrote in Latin).
-His feast day is Jan.
-12 in the Episcopal and Anglican churches, and Feb.
-3 among the Cistercians.

 Boswell’s account inspired some LGBTQ religious groups to choose him as their patron saint, including the U.S. Episcopal group Integrity and the Order of Saint Aelred in the Philippines.
 Click here for details of how Integrity won official church recognition for their gay saint in 1987.
 (Integrity went into decline and dissolved as a non-profit corporation in January 2022, according to an Episcopal News Service report.)